BladeRunnerJS/brjs-site/docs/use/getting_started.md

 The class has a member variable called `todos` that is an [`observableArray'](http://knockoutjs.com/documentation/observableArrays.html) because it will contain a number of todo items.
 For testing purposes we've added a couple of default items.
 The main thing to note about the items right now is that they have a `title` property.

 Next we need to update the View HTML template to loop over the `todos` Array and display each one in an unordered list.
-We can do this using the [`foreach`](http://knockoutjs.com/documentation/foreach-binding.html) binding.
+First remove the default content, then we can use the [`foreach`](http://knockoutjs.com/documentation/foreach-binding.html) binding.

 Update the `items` view, `BRJS_HOME/apps/brjstodo/todo-bladeset/blades/items/resources/html/view.html`, to have the following HTML: